Please check your inbox to confirm your subscription.

-Selected historical down-hole drilling results* from the 1950’s drilling at the Court A Vein Prospect*, are shown below.
+Select historical down-hole drill results* from the 1950’s drilling at the Court A Vein Prospect are shown below:

 Documentation of most of the historical drill holes is very limited, especially for the pre-1950’s holes drilled at the vein-type prospects.
 Historical sampling of much of the drill core from these holes was very selective and only the highest-grade sulphide mineralization was assayed.
 In many holes only one or two samples were collected per hole, even though drill logs indicate the presence of narrow chalcopyrite stringers adjacent to the main veins in several of the holes.
 In addition, no assay data exists for some of the holes and very few of the historical drill holes have been kept.

-Note that mineralization hosted on adjacent and/or nearby properties is not necessarily indicative of mineralization hosted on the Company’s property.
-Since very little of the historical core has been kept, the QP is not able to validate these historical drill results.
+Since very little of the historical core has been kept, the QP is not able to validate all of the historical drill results.
+Historical core from hole CC-2 is stored in a government of Newfoundland core shed and representative portions have been re-sampled by the Company returning an approximate similar range of copper grades.
 Since the companies that collected the historical drilling data were mid-size to large, reputable companies that would have had sampling methodologies and quality control processes in place that were considered industry-standard for that time, the QP feels that it is reasonable to report these results as historical and provide a use guide for future exploration at these prospects.

-With Gregory River as the Company’s flagship exploration property, Golden Spike intends to initiate a systematic exploration program for both VMS-style copper-gold-zinc-silver mineralization and high-grade vein-hosted copper-gold mineralization.
+With Gregory River as the Company’s flagship exploration property, Golden Spike intends to continue its systematic exploration for both VMS-style copper-gold-zinc-silver mineralization and high-grade vein-hosted copper-gold mineralization.